 It is possible that Spotify's synchronization with your device has become out of sync, leading to Spotify not playing songs.
 To fix this issue, you can try re-syncing Spotify by selecting Spotify settings > devices and then selecting 'sync Spotify'.

-If Spotify is still not playing songs, you can try connecting through a virtual private network (VPN).
+If the Spotify songs not playing issue still exists, you can try connecting through a virtual private network (VPN).
 A VPN can help bypass any geo-restrictions or ISP throttling that may prevent Spotify from properly streaming music.

 - Step 1Import Spotify Songs to AudFree SpoDable

-- Go to the Spotify app and find the song/playlist you wish to download.
+- Open the AudFree SpoDable once you installed it.
+Then go to the Spotify app and find the song/playlist you wish to download.
 Then, drag and drop the song onto the main screen of this converter.
 Alternatively, copy the URL of the song, paste it into the search box and click the "+" button to add the song for download.

 - Step 2Define Spotify Music Output Format